Reuben-Davison/connect_four/README.md

-player_spec.rb  : manages the tests for our players board_spec.rb : manages the tests for our boards game_spec.rb : manages the tests for our games
+player_spec.rb  : manages the tests for our players board_spec.rb : manages the tests for our boards game_spec.rb : manages the tests for our games turn_spec.rb : manages tests for our turns

 ___Additional Files___

 game_runner.rb : runs the game
-README.md            : explains what is in the file pictures             : holds the pictures used in the file
+README.md            : explains what is in the file pictures             : holds the pictures used in the file backlog.rb : filled with ideas and methods not used

 ___Known Bugs/Errors___